 Note: Pre 3D MCAD the drawing was the design!

 Looks like step 7 was ignored.
 You cannot short cut any of these steps.

-As a young draftsman we were thrown into a group of high experienced draftsman that took us under their wings, helping us do our jobs.
+As a young draftsman we were thrown into a group of high experienced draftsman that took us under their wings, helping us do learn our profession.
 As we grew more experienced we also continued that tradition.
 Boeing would throw the new engineers into the Drafting Group for a year to learn form, fit and function design, drafting and detailing.
-Trust me, these kids are not engineers when they graduate from college, they truly have no clue about the engineering process and how they fit.
+Trust me, these kids are not engineers when they graduate from college, they truly have no clue about the engineering process and where they fit.

 Do young engineers walk into a room of experience engineers, today?
 Or do they get put in a cubical in front of the CAD system and told "Get to work"?

 The first thing a young draftsman was told is Murphy's Law.

 "Anything that can go wrong will go wrong".

 As we created our drawings and they were checked we would not only gain the knowledge of creating concise, complete and unambiguous documentation but we would increase the knowledge of the design of the product.
 Soon we would become design draftsman and one consideration of our design was to: